StanJulia/Stan.jl/README.md

 export JULIA_SVG_BROWSER="Google Chrome.app"
 launchctl setenv JULIA_SVG_BROWSER "Google Chrome.app"
 ```
-to ~/.bash_profile (the launchctl lines are OSX specific and only neededfor shells started from a GUI application).
+to ~/.bash_profile (the launchctl lines are OSX specific and only needed for shells started from a GUI application).

 Or, alternatively,